Oblivious transfer based on single-qubit rotations: Security analysis

 In this subsection we show that if Alice is honest, the probability of Bob recovering Alice's message before the opening phase is negligible.
 Furthermore, after the opening phase Bob recovers the message with, up to a negligible value, probability $1/2$.

-The first part of the statement follows directly from the security of the public key crypto system~\cite{nik:08} (see the discussion on one-way functions and state distinguishability in the Appendix), and is basically a consequence of the fact that, from Bob's point of view, without knowing the key $s$ and the rotation direction $a$, each message $m$ is described by the same mixed state -- a complete mixture.
+The first part of the statement follows directly from the security of the public-key cryptosystem~\cite{nik:08} (see the discussion on one-way functions and state distinguishability in~\ref{sec:appendix}), and is basically a consequence of the fact that, depending on the secret key component $s_i$, the same state $\ket{\psi_i}$ of a single qubit can be encrypting either a $0$ or a $1$: for each $s_i$ there exists $s_i'$ such that $\ket{\psi_i} = R(s_i\theta_n) \ket 0$ encrypts $0$, while $\ket{\psi_i} = R(s_i'\theta_n+\pi)\ket 0$ encrypts $1$.
+In fact, before the opening phase, our protocol is as secure as the cryptosystem underlying it.

+We stress that the additional information provided by Alice, the hash function cannot help Bob recovering the message $\mathbf{m}$.
+In fact, below, we prove that even if Bob had access directly to the hash value $\mathbf{h}(\mathbf{m})$ this would not help him (note that since the value $\mathbf{h}(\mathbf{m})$ is encrypted makes Bob's task even harder).
+In the following, we provide the reasoning for a particular hash function.